MSW, R.S.W., Registered Social Worker

 I have also worked on Trauma Teams & have done many Trauma DeBriefs over the years.
 This involved going into organizations & businesses within hours or a day of an incident to help people work through traumas related to bank robberies, murders, assaults, suicides, severe accidents, dismissals & corporate mergers.
 The protective fantasy that this happens only to others in movies & on the news had been smashed.
 It has been rewarding to be able to help people normalize their reactions, come to terms with our very human limitations & weaknesses, & regain a sense of hope in the face of the overwhelming.

 Working with others on the emotional & relationship Boundary issues that affect all of us has been ongoing for me.
-This involves tendencies to avoid issues, fear of trying something new in case we fail, perfectionism, driven to over achieve, pleasing others, giving in, inability to say no, or the polar opposite of having no flexibility & having to always be right.
+This involves tendencies to avoid issues, fear of trying something new in case we fail, perfectionism, being driven to overachieve, pleasing others, giving in, the inability to say no, or the polar opposite of having no flexibility & having to always be right.
 The upbringing foundation of these things is fear of criticism, rejection, conflict, being told we’re wrong or defective, & are not worthy.
 We can feel like we’re a mistake or less important, loved or wanted than other siblings.
-It can often be unspoken from a parent(s) but we smell & sense it in subtle emotional disapproval / withdrawal.
-The result is trying to be perfect enough to earn acceptance / affirmation / attention / praise from a parent(s) or the opposite of totally giving up.
+It can often be unspoken from a parent(s) but we smell & sense it in subtle emotional disapproval/withdrawal.
+The result is trying to be perfect enough to earn acceptance/affirmation/attention/praise from a parent(s) or the opposite of totally giving up.
 We then internalize this & live it out to various degrees in later relationships.
-In essence we end up believing we’re not “good enough” & fearing that others will see this & that we’re a fraud in our achievements.
-There are many continuum degrees of this, not an all or nothing thing.
+In essence, we end up believing we’re not “good enough” & fearing that others will see this & that we’re a fraud in our achievements.
+There are many continuum degrees of this, not an all-or-nothing thing.
 A good read would be Murray Bowen’s framework on Individuation which focuses on interdependence as opposed to the extremes of (co)dependency or independence.

 I have worked with families over the years on dynamics that are no longer working for some or all family members, & helped them learn new relationship communication & behavioural skills to replace these patterns.
-Part of this often involves having weekly 1 hour Family Meetings where notes are taken re what each person would like to be different, & proportional 24 hour consequences when agreed to frameworks are broken, first time, every time.
+Part of this often involves having weekly 1 hour Family Meetings where notes are taken re what each person would like to be different, & proportional 24-hour consequences when agreed to frameworks are broken, first time, every time.
 The consequences then do the work instead of you having to.
 Consequences need to be fair & proportionate & agreed on as much as is possible.
 It’s not a democracy, but parents do need to be benevolent dictators if you want it to actually work.
 Parents can still set consequences when kids/teens are not being realistic about doing this, but it needs to be a last resort.
-In order to get kids / teens to buy into this it is necessary for parents to accept 24 hour consequences as well (favorite TV program, hockey game, etc) when we yell, swear, leave dishes around, etc. Same things our kids get consequences for.
-They’ll then buy in.
+In order to get kids/teens to buy into this it is necessary for parents to accept 24-hour consequences as well (favourite TV program, hockey game, etc) when we yell, swear, leave dishes around, etc. Same things our kids get consequences for.
+They’ll then buy-in.
 It’s important to tell kids they’ve chosen the consequence when given because they knew the framework (vs them feeling punished).
-Fairness & not reacting in anger or withdrawal when giving consequences is a must if we want good relationship & not just obedience.
+Fairness & not reacting in anger or withdrawal when giving consequences is a must if we want a good relationship & not just obedience.
 Express love & caring even if you don’t feel like it (which we often won’t).
-That way there’s no pay back now or in later teen years when our kids will get more creative in doing this.
+That way there’s no payback now or in later teen years when our kids will get more creative in doing this.
 Not a good idea to sow the wind now & later reap the whirlwind.
 Let the consequences do the work, your emotions don’t have to.

 Contact the Encompas Care Management Team to